The Ever War

 Book Two in the Equitas Series (The Living God)

-With prophecy fulfilled, the Living God has risen.
-Only Mavahan and a small band of rebels stand between him and the Book of Kings–a record of history and a map to the keys of the universe.
-To stop him, Rowe Blackwell must find Saran, the lost Queen of Adrid, and return the memories he stole.
+The kingdom of Mavahan and a band of rebels are all that stand against the destroyer of worlds and the Book of Kings–a record of history and a map to the keys of the universe.
+To stop him, Rowe Blackwell must find the queen he betrayed and return the memories he stole.

 Rough Draft 1